GPflow/GPflow/README.md

 ## Getting Started with GPflow 2.0

-*Note that GPflow 2.0 has not yet had an official release and interfaces, function signatures, variable names etc. may still change.
-We welcome and are open to suggestions for how to improve the design of gpflow2!*

 There is an ["Intro to GPflow 2.0"](https://gpflow.readthedocs.io/en/develop/notebooks/intro_to_gpflow2.html) Jupyter notebook; check it out for details.
 To convert your code from GPflow 1 check the [GPflow 2 upgrade guide](https://gpflow.readthedocs.io/en/develop/notebooks/gpflow2_upgrade_guide.html).